Chapter 5

 clause_top_layer statement_order

-subject there_subject
+subject there_sbj

 [w('EX','there')]

-clause_middle_layer there_subject
+clause_middle_layer there_sbj

 have_be_or_md_finite_layer ;~cat_Vt